 My research interests include child abuse prevention, adoption, family support and preservation, out-of-home care, child welfare casework practice, child welfare systems change, and evidence-based practice.
-I worked for the Los Angeles Department of Children and Family Services for several years and spent 10 years conducting research and evaluations of programs that serve children and families who come into contact with the child welfare system.
+I worked for the Los Angeles Department of Children and Family Services for several years and have 15 years of experience conducting program evaluations and research on issues that impact vulnerable populations.

-University of Illinois, Chicago Jane Addams College of Social Work (2006)
+University of Illinois, Chicago Jane Addams College of Social Work (Lecturer) (2006)

 Research, Presentations, & Publications

 Ellis, R.T.
 (2020, Nov).
 My journey to merge my interests in child welfare and research.
 Center for the Study of Human Behavior. https://blogs.calbaptist.edu/cshb/2020/11/17/my-journey-to-merge- my-interests-in-child-welfare-and-research/#comment-764

 Ellis, R. (2020).
 Mystery and the Adopted Child .
 Social Work & Christianity, 47(3), 126-127. https://doi.org/10.34043/swc.v47i3.134